subfuzion/logster/README.md

 };
 ```

-node-logger provides a default formatter (`textformatter`) that standardizes the look of log entries for text-based output.
+logster provides a default formatter (`textformatter`) that standardizes the look of log entries for text-based output.
 Both `consolelogger` and `streamlogger` have a `formatter` property set to this.
 You can set the `formatter` property to your own object that has a `format` function.
 The function should have a logEntry parameter and return a string.

 ### Async loggers